digital-sound-antiques/libkss/README.md

 # LIBKSS

 LIBKSS is a music player library for MSX music formats, forked from MSXplug.
-Supported formats are .kss, .mgs, .bgm, .opx, .mbm.
+Supported formats are .kss, .mgs, .bgm, .opx, .mpk, .mbm.

 # How to build